 The Øresunddirekt information centre in Malmö is financed by the Arbetsförmedlingen (Swedish Public Employment Service), Försäkringskassan (Swedish Social Insurance Agency), Skatteverket (Swedish Tax Agency), Länsstyrelsen Skåne (County Administrative Board of Skåne), Region Skåne and Nordiska Ministerrådet (Nordic Council of Ministers).

-The editorial staff are located on Nørregade 7 B in Copenhagen, Danmark and there are four employees.
+The editorial staff are located on Nørregade 7 B in Copenhagen, Denmark and there are currently three employees.
 The editorial staff's primary task is to develop and ensure that the information on the websites is accurate and up to date.
 Therefore we work in partnership with the authorities in both Sweden and Denmark, who continuously update us on new laws and regulations in both countries.
-Our websites are visited by over 30,000 users each month.
+Our websites registered over 2 million sessions in 2021.

 Øresunddirekt Denmark owns and operates the following portals:

-- oresunddirekt.se – website in Swedish for Swedish citizens looking for a job in Denmark, starting to work in Denmark, who have or are going to move across the straits or who wish to study in Denmark.
+- oresunddirekt.se – website in Swedish for Swedish citizens who are looking for a job in Denmark, have started a job in Denmark, have or are going to move to Denmark and for those wishing to study in Denmark.

-- oresunddirekt.dk – website in Danish for two different target groups: Danish citizens looking for a job in Sweden, starting to work in Sweden, who have or are going to move across the straits or who wish to study in Sweden.
-In addition there is information for Danes who have moved to Sweden but commute to work in Denmark.
+- oresunddirekt.dk – website in Danish for Danish citizens who are looking for a job in Sweden, have started a job in Sweden, have or are going to move to Sweden, and for those wishing to study in Sweden.

 - oresunddirektbusiness.se – website in Swedish for companies – about Danish conditions